ealva-com/ealvalog/README.md

   creation, calculations for log info, or formatting, occurs until level checks and filters pass.
 For Java, if a custom JLogger subclass is developed by the client, even logging primitives as format arguments will create zero objects unless the logging passes level checks and filters.
 A JLogger subclass requires minimal code and is entirely optional.
-  2. eAlvaLog provides filtering using LogLevel, Throwable, and Markers at the most outer layer to short-circuit logging as quickly as possible.
+  2. eAlvaLog provides filtering using LogLevel, Throwable, and Markers to short-circuit logging as quickly as possible.
 If the statement will not ultimately be logged, objects are not created.
   3. Object creation inside the framework is minimized via thread local Formatter/StringBuilder/log records.
   4. Android clients may use the eAlvaLog-android library alone, which is a very thin facade over Android logging.
 It handles such